auth0/docs/articles/quickstart/webapp/laravel/01-login.md

 * `persist_user` - Should the user information persist in a PHP session?
 Default is `true`
 * `persist_access_token` - Should the Access Token persist in a PHP session?
 Default is `false`
 * `persist_id_token` - Should the ID Token persist in a PHP session?
 Default is `false`
-* `authorized_issuers` - An array of authorized token issuers, should include at least your tenant domain
+* `authorized_issuers` - An array of authorized token issuers; this should include your tenant domain as a URL
-* `api_identifier` - The authorized token audience
+* `api_identifier` - The optional Identifier for an API meant for individual users.
+This is created during the [Laravel API quickstart](quickstart/backend/laravel), if needed.
 * `secret_base64_encoded` - Is the Client Secret Base64 encoded?
 Look below the Client Secret field in the Auth0 dashboard to see how to set this; default is `false`
-* `supported_algs` - JWT decoding algorithms supported by your application; default is `RS256`
+* `supported_algs` - An array of JWT decoding algorithms supported by your application; the default is `[ 'RS256' ]` and the array should typically only have a single value.
 * `guzzle_options` - Specify additional [request options for Guzzle](http://docs.guzzlephp.org/en/stable/request-options.html)

 To keep sensitive data out of version control and allow for different testing and production instances, we recommend using the `.env` file Laravel uses to load other environment-specific variables: